Libensemble/libensemble/docs/job_controller/job_controller.rst

 retrieved from a job.

 :NOTE: These should not be set directly.
 Jobs are launched by the job
-       controller and job information can be queired through the job attributes below and the query functions.
+       controller and job information can be queried through the job attributes below and the query functions.

 Job Status attributes include: